sakopov/AspNetCore.CongestionControl/README.md

 ## Client Identifiers

-All congestion control middleware components require a way to uniquely identify clients making requests to your API.
-By default, all middleware is using header-based client identification strategy where the client identifier is passed via `x-client-id` header.
+All middleware components require a way to uniquely identify clients making requests to your API.
+A header-based client identification strategy is used by default where the client identifier is passed via `x-client-id` header.

 Anonymous access is assumed if the client identifier cannot be found in the request.
 If you choose to define a custom header, you can do so as shown below.